3-Iron: Plot

 The next night, Tae-suk and Sun-hwa break into a hanok, where they sit quietly, drink tea, and share a kiss.
 They later enter an apartment where they discover the dead body of an elderly man.
-They proceeded to give him a proper burial.
+They proceed to give him a proper burial.
 The following day, the elderly man's son and daughter-in-law arrive at the apartment, and assume that Tae-suk and Sun-hwa killed him.
 Tae-suk and Sun-hwa are apprehended and interrogated by police, but remain silent.
 Tae-suk's camera is confiscated, and the owners of the homes seen in the photos on the camera are contacted.
 The police learn that nothing was stolen from any of the houses, and an investigation reveals that the old man died of lung cancer.
-Min-gyu arrives to take Sun-hwa home and bribes the policeman in charge of the investigation to allow him to strike Tae-suk with golf balls.
+Min-gyu arrives to take Sun-hwa home, and bribes the policeman in charge of the investigation to allow him to strike Tae-suk with golf balls.
 Tae-suk ends up attacking the police officer and is sent to jail.
 There, he practices golf with an imaginary club and balls and develops his gifts for stealth and concealment, frustrating his jailers by remaining out of sight.

 Tae-suk is released from prison, and Min-gyu prepares himself in case he returns for Sun-hwa.
 With his improved stealth, Tae-suk is able to rejoin Sun-hwa in her house, using his skills to evade Min-gyu's detection.
 Sun-hwa appears to say "I love you" to Min-gyu and embraces him, but kisses Tae-suk over his shoulder.
 When Min-gyu leaves on a business trip, Sun-hwa and Tae-suk stand together on a scale.
 Text then appears, reading: "It's hard to tell whether the world we live in is either a reality or a dream."